AshBardhan/100-days-of-code/log.md

 1. Continue practising `React` with tutorials.
 2. Implementation of custom `hook` to fetch data for different pages.
-3. Revising `HTML` from `w3schools` tutorials, understanding the basic fundamentals and some web APIs like - `WebSockets` and `SSE`.
+3. Started `HTML` from `w3schools` tutorials, understanding the basic fundamentals and some web APIs like - `WebSockets` and `SSE`.
-4. Revising `CSS` from `w3schools` tutorials, understanding the basic fundamentals and some advanced concepts.
+4. Started `CSS` from `w3schools` tutorials, understanding the basic fundamentals and some advanced concepts.

 **Thoughts**: I've finished 53/100 video lectures so far.